 I believe in giving an honest picture, and no place is perfect.
 While the pools and historic courtyards are wonderful, my one criticism of Lukács, echoed in many online reviews, is the condition of some of the auxiliary facilities.
 My friend and I both noticed that the locker rooms and some of the shower blocks feel very dated.
 You’ll see cracked tiles and fixtures that have clearly been in service for decades.

 This wasn’t a deal-breaker for us.
 It’s a sign that Lukács is a functional, well-loved local institution, not a luxury spa polished for tourist brochures.
 It adds to its unpretentious charm, but it’s something to be aware of if you’re expecting five-star flawlessness.
+(If that’s what you’re after, Rudas might be more your speed—though you’ll pay more and lose some of the character.)

 A Foodie’s Guide to the Neighborhood (Because You Can Do Better Than Spa Food)

 After a few hours of soaking, we were ravenous.
 While there is a basic buffet (the “Lukács Büfé”) on-site offering simple Hungarian fare like schnitzel, it’s nothing to write home about.
-Remember, all payments inside the bath complex are
+All payments inside the bath complex are cashless, so you’ll need a bank card or their top-up card.
+But my advice?
+Save your appetite.
+The real treats are just outside.

 - For a Trip Back in Time: Just a short walk from the bath, Bambi is a living museum.
 This café-bar has remained virtually unchanged since the 1960s, from its red faux-leather chairs to its delightfully grumpy service.
 It’s a beloved local haunt where old-timers play chess and the coffee comes in classic dotted glasses.
 Go for a simple toasted sandwich and soak in the authentic retro atmosphere.